kuma35/thinking-forth-translate/chapter4.rst

 So it turns out we *do* have a doubly-nested
 ``IF THEN`` construct after all.
 But it seems justified because the ``IF THEN`` is handling the special case.
-The other is such a short phrase, ``IF FIVER THEN`` ", it’s hardly worth making into a separate definition.
+The other is such a short phrase, ``IF FIVER THEN``, it’s hardly worth making into a separate definition.
 You could though.
 (But we won’t.)